pubkey/rxdb/docs-src/capacitor-database.md

 [RxDB](https://rxdb.info/) is an offline first, NoSQL database for JavaScript Applications like hybrid apps.
 Because it is reactive, you can subscribe to all state changes like the result of a query or even a single field of a document.
 This is great for UI-based realtime applications in a way that makes it easy to develop realtime applications like what you need in Capacitor.

 Because RxDB is made for Web applications, most of the [available RxStorage](./rx-storage.md) plugins can be used to store and query data in a Capacitor app.
 However it is recommended to use the [SQLite RxStorage](./rx-storage-sqlite.md) because it stores the data on the filesystem of the device, not in the JavaScript runtime (like IndexedDB).
-Storing data on the filesystem ensures it is persistend and will not be cleaned up by any process.
+Storing data on the filesystem ensures it is persistent and will not be cleaned up by any process.
 Also the performance of SQLite is [much faster](./rx-storage.md#performance-comparison) compared to IndexedDB, because SQLite does not have to go through a browsers permission layers.
 For the SQLite binding you should use the [@capacitor-community/sqlite](https://github.com/capacitor-community/sqlite) package.

 Because the SQLite RxStorage is part of the [Premium Plugins](https://rxdb.info/premium.html) which must be purchased, it is recommended to use the [Dexie.js RxStorage](./rx-storage-dexie.md) while testing and prototyping your Capacitor app.